-One major atmospheric disturbance that contributes to the WAM is the presence of Mesoscale Convective Systems (MCSs) which supplies around 30-80 % of the total rainfall during the WAM (Klein et al. 2018).
-MCSs are organized thunderstorm clusters, often defined to have a minimum horizontal extent of the precipitating area of 100 kilometres in at least one direction (Guo et al. (2022); Chen et al. (2022); Houze (2004)).
-Maranan et al. (2018) note that diverse MCS sub-groups such as squall- or disturbance lines, structured convective systems, and mesoscale convective complexes impact the hydro-climate of West Africa.
-In both the tropics and midlatitudes, MCS also contributes significantly to rainfall extremes, rendering them a substantial contributor to the hydrologic cycle (Feng et al. (2021); Li et al. (2020)).
-More studies have been motivated in recent decades by evaluating drivers that affect rainfall variability and intensity associated with MCSs (Baidu et al. (2022); Augustin et al. (2022)).
-MCSs, for instance, supply essential precipitation and, as a result, supply water to agriculturally productive regions in the tropics, particularly in semi-arid regions such as the Sahel (Nesbitt et al. (2006)).
+One major atmospheric disturbance that contributes to the WAM is the presence of mesoscale convective systems (MCSs), which supply around 30 %-80 % of the total rainfall during the WAM (Klein et al., 2018).
+MCSs are organized thunderstorm clusters, often defined to have a minimum horizontal extent of the precipitating area of 100 km in at least one direction (Guo et al., 2022; Chen et al., 2022; Houze, 2004).
+Maranan et al. (2018) note that diverse MCS subgroups such as squall or disturbance lines, structured convective systems, and mesoscale convective complexes impact the hydro-climate of West Africa.
+In both the tropics and mid-latitudes, an MCS also contributes significantly to rainfall extremes, rendering them a substantial contributor to the hydrologic cycle (Feng et al., 2021; Li et al., 2020).
+More studies have been motivated in recent decades by evaluating drivers that affect rainfall variability and intensity associated with MCSs (Baidu et al., 2022; Augustin et al., 2023).
+MCSs, for instance, supply essential precipitation and, as a result, supply water to agriculturally productive regions in the tropics, particularly in semi-arid regions such as the Sahel (Nesbitt et al., 2006).

 However, relative to our understanding of MCS drivers in the Sahel, SWA has received less attention.
-The connections of MCSs to larger-scale atmospheric motion and states are both important and not fully understood for the southern region, hence, a better understanding of large-scale MCS drivers is important for improving precipitation prediction over SWA.
-Earlier research has suggested an increasing role of other types of less-organized rainfall in place of MCSs over the Guinea Coast (e.g. (Acheampong, 1982; Fink et al., 2006; Kamara, 1986; Omotosho, 1985), with MCS contribution to annual rainfall decreasing from 71% in the Soudanian to 56% in the coastal zone (Maranan et al 2018), emphasizing MCS importance across the SWA region.
-Maranan et al., 2018 also concluded that precipitable water and Convective Available Potential Energy (CAPE) determine where MCSs may occur in SWA, while zonal wind shear is a stronger predictor for distinguishing between small scattered convection and MCS-type development.
-Indeed, zonal wind shear intensification was found to be a major driver of increasing frequencies of the most intense Sahelian MCSs over the last three decades (Taylor et al., 2017), a mechanism that was similarly found to play a role for early-season MCS intensification in SWA (Klein et al 2021).
-Zonal wind shear, which is thought to modulate the storm-available supply of moist buoyant air, is also seen to be very critical to the organization of convective systems (e.g., Alfaro, 2017; Mohr & Thorncroft, 2006).
-Accordingly, propagating storms with longer-lasting organized precipitation systems were consistently found to be associated with strong vertical wind shear and higher values of CAPE in the Sahel (Hodges & Thorncroft, 1997; Laing et al., 2008; Mohr & Thorncroft, 2006).
+The connections of MCSs to larger-scale atmospheric motion and states are both important and not fully understood for the southern region; hence, a better understanding of large-scale MCS drivers is important for improving precipitation prediction over SWA.
+Earlier research has suggested an increasing role of other types of less-organized rainfall in place of MCSs over the Guinea coast (e.g. Acheampong, 1982; Fink et al., 2006; Kamara, 1986; Omotosho, 1985), with MCS contribution to annual rainfall decreasing from 71 % in the Soudanian to 56% in the coastal zone (Maranan et al., 2018), emphasizing MCS importance across the SWA region.
+Maranan et al. (2018) also concluded that precipitable water and convective available potential energy (CAPE) determine where MCSs may occur in SWA, while zonal wind shear is a stronger predictor for distinguishing between small scattered convection and MCS-type development.
+Indeed, zonal wind shear intensification was found to be a major driver of increasing frequencies of the most intense Sahelian MCSs over the last 3 decades (Taylor et al., 2017), a mechanism that was similarly found to play a role in early-season MCS intensification in SWA (Klein et al., 2021).
+Zonal wind shear, which is thought to modulate the storm-available supply of moist buoyant air, is also seen to be very critical to the organization of convective systems (e.g. Alfaro, 2017; Mohr and Thorncroft, 2006).
+Accordingly, propagating storms with longer-lasting organized precipitation systems were consistently found to be associated with strong vertical wind shear and higher values of CAPE in the Sahel (Hodges and Thorncroft, 1997; Laing et al., 2008; Mohr and Thorncroft, 2006).